Insect bites and stings

 Itching may occur on a small part of the body, for example around the area of an insect bite or sting, or it can affect the whole body, such as with an allergic reaction.

-Sometimes spots or rashes may be present around the area that is itchy, or they may cause the itchiness itself.
+Sometimes spots or rashes may be present in the area that is itchy, or they be caused by scratching.

 It is quite common to find that after you’ve scratched an itch, that the itch becomes more persistent (itchier) and you get into a cycle of itching and scratching.
 This can be painful and can sometimes lead to an infection if the skin is broken.